venkataravuri/awesome-tech-articles-blogs/topics/cloud/aws.md

 - Use the ANALYZE command to update the statistical metadata that the query planner uses to build and choose optimal plans.
 - The VACUUM command is used to re-sort data added to non-empty tables, and to recover space freed when you delete or update a significant number of rows.

+### Route 53

+- Geolocation routing policy – Use when you want to route traffic based on the location of your users.
+- Geoproximity routing policy – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.